unrealxinfinity/Haskell-Low-Level-Machine/README.md

 With this tree, we can call **"compile"** to compile it into a instruction list.

+## Extra

 We also added the functionality to read the input string from a file so we can simulate the coding experience.

+By running the commands "make clean", followed by "make" on the same directory as the makefile, you will be able to generate an executable, which you can run by "./{Name of executable} {name of file in .txt format}".
+It is required to create a .txt file first to pass as argument to the compilation of the code.
+You can also use the command "make run FILE={name of file}" to run it.

+In the file we take use of more features including for loops, print functions and user defined functions:

+- **For loop** - to use a for loop you can write "for({Assign statement}; {boolean expression}; {Assign statement}) do ({statements to execute inside for loop if boolean expression is true})".
+The for loop is similar to a while loop except that you can define a new variable at the start and have an automatic counter at the end of each loop, making it more practical;

+- **Print Function** - to use the print function simply write "print({print arguments})".
+The only way to receive feedback from the file is by using the print function.
+The print arguments can be boolean expressions, in which case will print True or False to the terminal, arithmetic expression, in which case will print a number to the terminal or a static string by using "'" you can write a static string to the terminal and if you include a "\n" inside that string it will print a new line.
+You can write more then one argument in the print function.
+To seperate each argument you have to use the string ",".
+Of course print functions are a statement so you have to end the print with ";";

+- **User Defined Functions** - To use user defined functions you first need to define a function by writing the following "function {name of function} ({function arguments})do({function statements})".
+To call this function you can simply use {function name}({function arguments}) in regular expressions.
+For now functions will return using the return statement and the function calls will be replaced with that return statement value inside the function.
+Take note that inside a function it is local so you can't have access to other outside variables except the ones given by arguments.
+You can also define functions inside functions that will be only available inside the respective function.

+### Extra

+The code for these extra features is located in the Extra.hs file and there are some helper functions located in the Parser file as well that would help just for the compilation of the file code.